Standing out in a crowded market

-The key to success lies in creating the right content that will cut through the noise and help you win over new customers.
+The key to avoiding greenwashing lies in creating the right content that will cut through the noise and help you win over new customers.
 Here are five tips to make sure you communicate your claims honestly, effectively and transparently.

 Choose your words carefully

 There are a lot of buzzwords out there and many brands are using terms like “conscious”, “responsible”, “clean” and “organic” to reflect the latest trends without communicating what these claims actually mean.